highbyte/dotnet-6502/docs/libraries/core/dotnet6502.md

 reads the counter, advances the device to the cycle of the access, and then applies the access.
 The C64 does this for the VIC-II, the CIAs and the SID.

+Interrupts follow the hardware sampling rule.
+The 6502 polls its IRQ and NMI inputs at the end of an instruction's second-to-last cycle (a taken branch that does not cross a page polls at the end of its first cycle), so a line that goes active during the last cycle is only seen after the following instruction.
+A device reports the bus cycle on which it asserted the line, through the `CPUInterrupts` overloads that take a cycle, and the CPU takes the interrupt at a boundary only if that cycle is at or before the poll point.
+A source set active without a cycle is taken at the next boundary. `CLI`, `SEI` and `PLP` change the I flag after the poll, so their effect on interrupt recognition is one instruction late; `RTI` changes it in time.
+Not modelled: an NMI hijacking an interrupt sequence already in progress.

 Verification, beyond the functional test programs:

 - A pinned subset of the SingleStepTests corpus, which records the exact bus cycles of the